microsoft/Dynamics-365-Demand-Planning-Custom-Azure-ML-Template/README.md

 # Custom-ML-in-DemandPlanning
-## Project

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

 ## Introduction
 This project aims to serve as a bridge between Custom ML models developed in Azure ML and the Dynamics 365 Demand Planning application.
 It is supposed to guide you thought the process of creating your own Custom forecasting model in Azure ML and how to connect demand planning with it.
 The Documentation consists of this ReadMe file, a scoring script, a Docker file and demonstrative videos.
 Use the files to easily set up your own Custom ML.